 Meanwhile, men and women demand equality in everything, from job positions to household duties, and rightfully so.
-Yet, marketers search for the perfect strategy, for a formula that will give the targeted audience, regardless of man or woman, exactly what they want.
-An impossible task some might argue, so let’s dive into such an interesting topic.
+Yet, marketers search for the perfect strategy, for a formula that will give the targeted audience exactly what they want, regardless of man or woman.
+An impossible task, some might argue, so let’s dive into such an interesting topic.

 Eternal Gender Issue

-Despite all stereotypes, we should voice some facts - both men and women are equally capable in terms of intellectual performance, yet the fundamental difference lies in the way each gender processes the information.
-However, everyone, regardless of gender, wants to get a good quality-price ratio.
+Despite all stereotypes, we should voice some facts - both men and women are equally capable of intellectual performance.
+Yet, the fundamental difference lies in the way each gender processes the information.
+However, everyone, regardless of gender, wants to get an excellent quality-price ratio.

-Back in the day, scientists assumed that women adore graphics and storytelling.
-That remains true but it also extends to men.
+Back in the day, scientists assumed that women adored graphics and storytelling.
+That remains true, but it also extends to men.
 The game is now in the way one can word the message, as well as how much you can expose the same ad to a single individual.

-Typically, men are more compulsive and result-driven.
-In their turn, women want more details, emotional messages, and care a lot about what others think.
+While marketing to a male audience, typically, sales reps consider that they are more compulsive and result-driven.
+In turn, women want more details and emotional messages and care a lot about what others think.

-This emotion is in no small part of how a woman’s brain works.
-A woman’s memory is associated with emotions whereas men are designed to solve problems with as few steps as possible.
-It is all scientific but we need practice and results.
+This emotion is no small part of how a woman’s brain works.
+A woman’s memory is associated with emotions, whereas men are designed to solve problems with as few steps as possible.
+It is all scientific, but we need practice and results.